ncsouvenir/Pandemonium/README.md

 - Editing posts and comments
 - Ability to critique others with an upvoting and downvoting system
 - Editing User profile images and usernames
+- Being able to switch the app into "night mode"

 ## Requirements
 - iOS 8.0+ / Mac OS X 10.11+ / tvOS 9.0+